- Licenses & Administration

 Modules 2 and 3 must be conducted by the EMS Council.

-EMSI Instructor Professional Development course is scheduled for April 11-12, 2014 for all certified EMS instructors.
-Pre-registration is required.
+The next EMSI Instructor Professional Development course will be tentatively scheduled for late 2014.
 Contact Rich at email@example.com or 412/494-5574 for more details.

 Modules 1, 2, and 3 must be completed.